rubykube/workbench/README.md

 #### Frontend

-Simply start your local server.
+Simply start your local server (`make up`).
 Now you're able to log in with your local Barong and Peatio.

 ## Running Tests